LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 :file:`hello_world.cs` follow this pattern.
 The discussion of these parts through line 6 in
 :ref:`sample-program` are about all we have to say at this point.
 For now this is the boilerplate code.
 We will make additions as necessary.
+We choose not to clutter up the basic setup with features that we are not about to use and discuss.

 Here is a silly little test illustrating the difference between ``Console.WriteLine`` and ``Console.Write``, in example :file:`write_test.cs`: